ed-syspertec/Virtel/docs/manuals/virtel/Virtel456CN/connectivity_guide.rst

 When security is active, access to entry point management from the Configuration Menu or the Sub-Application Menu is controlled by the resource $$GLOG$$.
 When accessed by a transaction, the rules governing the management of transaction security apply.
-Security management is described in chapter 4 of the VIRTEL Technical Documentation.
+Security management is described in chapter 5 of the VIRTEL Users Guide.
 **4.1.4.
 Choosing the Entry Point**
 The entry point used in the connection from a terminal may be specified in various ways:
 *4.1.4.1.
 3270 Terminals*